PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 So,let's inspect `Consumer`.
 Go back a long time back and remember we used to use `Consumer` to access context data.

-(Hard to remember?
-Yeah, me too 😉)

-Anyways, so this is how it looked
+This is how it looks

 ```js
 <Consumer>{(data) => <div>Hello {data}</div>}</Consumer>